• Skip to primary navigation

 Exclusive discounts from our store

-To make membership accessible to all, we also offer a reduced rate of $2.50/month or $30/year.
-(Psst…this membership makes a great present for any little naturalists you want to follow in your footsteps.)
+Just in time for the holidays, this membership makes a great present for any little naturalists you want to follow in your footsteps!

 Wildflower Society

-Crested Iris ($2,500 – $4,999): All Trillium benefits + an invitation to private guided wildflower hike
+Crested Iris ($2,500 – $4,999) All Trillium benefits + an invitation to private guided wildflower hike

-Lady’s Slipper ($5,000 – $9,999): All Crested Iris benefits + a complimentary Eno River calendar and an invitation to a private land stewardship event
+Lady’s Slipper ($5,000 – $9,999) All Crested Iris benefits + a complimentary Eno River calendar and an invitation to a private land stewardship event

-Blazing Star ($10,000 and up): All Lady’s Slipper benefits + lunch with our Executive Director and the opportunity for recognition in select natural areas
+Blazing Star ($10,000 and up) All Lady’s Slipper benefits + lunch with our Executive Director and the opportunity for recognition in select natural areas

 Blue Heron Society